ashiqdev/ashiqdev/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to read and write blogs
+- ⚡ Fun fact: I love to read books and write blogs

 ### Connect with me: